erxclau/messenger-data-viz/README.md

 This repository contains code to analyze and visualize your Facebook Messenger conversations using various Python packages and D3.js.

+Inspired by the happiest of highs and the lowest of lows 🎢

 ## Instructions

 ### Getting Data From Facebook